Airport Sealcoating Specifications Item P-630

 Apply the second coat in the same manner as outlined for the first coat.

-Additional coats shall be applied over the entire surface as directed by the engineer.
+Additional coats shall be applied over the entire surface as directed by the RPR.

 The finished surface shall present a uniform texture.

 The final coat shall be allowed to dry a minimum of eight hours in dry daylight conditions before opening to traffic, and initially cure enough to support vehicular traffic without damage to the seal coat.

 Where marginal weather conditions exist during the eight-hour drying time, additional drying time shall be required.
 The length of time shall be as specified by the supplier.
 The surface shall be checked after the additional drying time for trafficability before opening the section to vehicle traffic.

 Where striping is required, the striping paint used shall meet the requirements of Item P-620, shall be compatible with the seal coat and as recommended by the coal tar emulsion manufacturer.